altunixon/wips/lns/altina_ln/ASP-52-.md

 “I think so.”

-Altina had an expression of deep regret.
+Altina had an expression of deep regret.<br/>

 “B,but… I didn’t say anything!”